waynodiablo/Oystercard/day_one/pairing_challenges.md

 ```

 ### Challenge Set 2: Hashes

+Transform the following first hashes into the second entities:

 ```
 { a: 1, b: 2 } => { a: 2, b: 3 }